DatAIntellinalytics/Privacy-Policy-for-Tamil-Bedtime-Stories/README.md

 1. Information We Collect
 We may collect the following information:

-a) Personal Information via Google Sign-In:
+a) Personal Information via Contact form:
-   - Name
+   - Name (optional)
-   - Email address
+   - Email address (optional)
    - Profile information (basic)

 b) Device and Usage Information: